ElifAksu/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## Writeup

-### This project is classifier for detect traffic signs
+In this project the main purpose is creating a classifier to detec traffic signs.
 ---

-The goals / steps of this project are the following:
+The steps of this project are the following:
 * Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture